qouteall/RustHotswapExample/README.md

 Changed from this example https://github.com/wasm-bindgen/wasm-bindgen/tree/main/examples/raytrace-parallel

 I changed it to use ES module.
+(Firefox now supports ES module.)

 It uses nightly Rust.